 - 1. The Commission initiated Phase I of R.18-03-011 to adopt an emergency disaster relief program for electrical, natural gas, water and sewer, and communications service providers. - 2.
-As part of Phase I of R.18-03-011, the Commission adopted D.19-08-025 requiring communications providers to implement an array of customer protections when the governor of California or the president of the United States declares a state of emergency. - 3.
-D.19-08-025 found that during declared states of emergencies, such as in the 2017, 2018, and 2019 wildfires and 2019 PSPS, California's facilities-based wireless providers' networks failed, endangering the lives of customers and first responders. - 4.
+As part of Phase I of R.18-03-011, the Commission adopted D.19-08-025 requiring communications providers to implement an array of customer protections when the governor of California or the president of the United States declares a state of emergency.

+- 3. D.19-08-025 found that during declared states of emergencies, such as in the 2017, 2018, and 2019 wildfires and 2019 PSPS, California's facilities-based wireless providers' networks failed, endangering the lives of customers and first responders. - 4.
 The CalOES states that 80 percent of all calls to 9-1-1 during the 2017 and 2018 wildfires came from wireless devices and that this high percentage represents first responder and the public's dependence on data and wireless service. - 5.
 In 2018, wireless service was throttled, adversely affecting the Santa Clara County Fire Department's control and command unit deployed to support relief efforts during the Mendocino Complex Fire. - 6.
-Californians rely on their wireless devices to receive emergency notifications, contact family and friends, and reach first responders during emergencies.

-- 7. In October and November 2019, widespread reports of communications outages across all communications sectors were reported. - 8.
+Among other modes of communication, Californians rely on their wireless devices to receive emergency notifications, contact family and friends, and reach first responders during emergencies. - 7.
+In October and November 2019, widespread reports of communications outages across all communications sectors were reported. - 8.
 According to the FCC Disaster Information Reporting System reports, which the Commission takes official notice of pursuant to Rule 13.9 of the Rules of Practice & Procedure, 57 percent of cell sites in Marin County alone were out of service between October 26-27, 2019. - 9.
-Without access to 911 and the ability to reach first responders, Californians cannot access needed services, be safe, or even function in an emergency. - 10.
-The Commission's Communications Division experienced an increase in Major Service Interruption reports from the wireless providers in 2017, 2018, and 2019. - 11.
+Without access to 911 and the ability to reach first responders, Californians cannot access needed services, be safe, or even function in an emergency.

+- 10. The Commission's Communications Division experienced an increase in Major Service Interruption reports from the wireless providers in 2017, 2018, and 2019. - 11.
 Communications Division received a 16 percent increase in Major Service Interruption reports from 2017 to 2018, and a 123 percent increase from 2018 to 2019. - 12.
 The wildfires and the power outages from the PSPS events contributed to a significant delay in the restoration of communications service as compared to non-fire threat circumstances and wireless communications failed at critical times during wildfire and PSPS events and, as a result, many wireless customers were unable to make calls during times of emergency or disaster. - 13.
 As of December 31, 2018, there were 45,335,804 wireless subscribers in California compared to 13,418,711 wireline subscribers. - 14.
-The number of wireline customers has steadily decreased as consumers begin to rely solely on wireless service. - 15.
-In 2019, approximately 27.4 million 9-1-1 calls were placed via wireless service as compared to approximately 3.6 million placed via wireline service.
+The number of wireline customers has steadily decreased as consumers begin to rely solely on wireless service nevertheless, wireline service continues to be a necessary and essential service to many Californians. - 15.
+In 2019, approximately 27.4 million 9-1-1 calls were placed via wireless service as compared to approximately 3.6 million placed via wireline service. - 16.
+Many individual PSPS events have impacted tens of thousands of customers, with the largest PSPS events taking place on October 9-11 and 26-31, 2019. - 17.
+Communications Division staff measured the impact of the 2017-2019 wildfires and PSPS events by analyzing the wireless service providers' major service interruption and disaster information reporting system reports and calculated the number of potentially affected wireless users, macro cell sites, and blocked calls.

-- 16. The first major PSPS event took place on October 9-11, 2019, with the second and third event taking place between October 26- 31 that year. - 17.
-Communications Division staff measured the impact of the 2017-2019 wildfires and PSPS events by analyzing the wireless service providers' major service interruption and disaster information reporting system reports and calculated the number of potentially affected wireless users, macro cell sites, and blocked calls. - 18.
-Communications Division findings are illustrated in this table below, depicting the estimated impact from 2017-2019 wildfires and PSPS events on wireless service in California:
+18. Communications Division findings are illustrated in this table below, depicting the estimated impact from 2017-2019 wildfires and PSPS events on wireless service in California: